STOP Fire video

 - If there are vulnerable people, think about who will raise the alarm and help them.

-- Close the door of the room where the fire is.
+- Close the door of the room where the fire is – never attempt to tackle the fire.

-- Get everyone out as quickly as possible.
+- Get everyone out as quickly as possible, phone 999 and ask for the Fire & Rescue Service.

-- Never go back into a house until a Fire Officer has told you it is safe to do so.
+- NEVER go back into the house until NIFRS has informed you it is safe to do so.

 If you are cut off by fire, try to remain calm: